Route 128 station: Parking issues

 The financing plan for the garage controversially relied heavily on customer revenues, which initially failed to meet expectations.
 This plan caused parking fees to be higher than other MBTA Commuter Rail stations; the daily fee increased from $1 to $3 when the garage opened.
 By October 2003, only about 1,000 of the garage spaces were used, in part due to the higher fees.
 In July 2004, the MBTA attempted to sell sponsorship rights for the garage, which is visible from Route 128/I-95.
 The top floor of the garage was not opened with the rest of the garage in 2000 due to an environmental agreement between the MBTA, Dedham, and Westwood.
 It opened around 2005 with the completion of a widened ramp from Route 128/I-95 eastbound to I-95 southbound.

 Some local commuters continued to park on the east side of the station along Green Lodge Street to avoid parking fees.
 The MBTA planned to curtail this by shutting off pedestrian access, but abandoned this plan in March 2000 after pressure from Westwood and Dedham officials.
 The Metropolitan District Commission closed an illegal unpaid dirt lot on the east side of the station in November 2001 due to water pollution concerns, though parking on Green Lodge Street remained.
 In 2003, Canton began charging for daily parking along Green Lodge Street.

+In 2019, Route 128 was the 23rd-busiest Amtrak station in the country and the fifth-busiest in New England.
 The MBTA issued an $11.1 million contract for repairs to the garage in mid-2021.
 Notice to proceed was given on July 16, 2021, with completion expected at the end of 2022.